Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 (LAUGHTER)

-GROSS: So you're in a motorcycle accident, got thrown, like, 20 feet, like, really hurt yourself pretty bad.
+GROSS: So you were in a motorcycle accident, got thrown, like, 20 feet, like, really hurt yourself pretty bad.
 You were in the hospital.
 You get home.
 Your father calls in a barber...

 SPRINGSTEEN: (Laughter).